taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Advanced_Configuration/Taikun_CLI.md

 3. **Step**
    Use the following command to move the binary: `sudo cp taikun /usr/local/bin/`

-Signing in to Taikun The TAikun CLI reads environment variables to authenticate to Taikun.
+Signing in to Taikun The TAikun CLI reads environment variables to authenticate to Taikun CloudWorks.

-**To authenticate with your Taikun account:**
+**To authenticate with your Taikun CloudWorks account:**

 - set the following [environment variables](https://www.freecodecamp.org/news/how-to-set-an-environment-variable-in-linux/).